kennycason/ninjaturdle_nes/docs/MCC1.md

 Music is special.
 You would typically reserve an entire bank for music code and data.
 And all the music functions have to swap the music code/data in place to use it.
 You will need to explicitly put the music in a certain bank and change the SOUND_BANK definition to match it (in crt0.s).

 Most of this new code was written by cppchriscpp with slight modification by me.
-Here’s the link to Chris’s code…
+Here's the link to Chris's code…

 https://github.com/cppchriscpp/nes-starter-kit/tree/master/source